rsheptolut/plot-covid/README.md

 - Correcting for population,
 - Log / linear scale,
 - Moving average,
-- Starting all curves from same value of cases OR from same date .
+- Starting all curves from same value of cases OR from same date.